About the healthy home standards

 Guidance for landlords

-Clear guidance will be available for the draught stopping standard on landlords’ responsibility to stop any unnecessary gaps or holes in walls, ceilings, windows, floors and doors that cause noticeable draughts, and to block unused fireplaces and chimneys.
+Clear guidance will be available for the draught stopping standard on landlords’ responsibility to stop any unreasonable gaps or holes in walls, ceilings, windows, floors and doors that cause noticeable draughts, and to block unused open fireplaces and chimneys.
 The guidance will clearly detail reasonable thresholds for draughts and how to stop common draughts, so landlords and tenants can be confident of the obligations and measures to be taken.

 Compliance with the standards